Our diagnostic laboratories are closed Monday, June 19, 2023, in observance of Juneteenth.

 Please visit the Tennessee Department of Agriculture for further details on Haemaphysalis longicornis.
-Additional resources can be found at the UT Institute of Agriculture.

 The UTCVM Parasitology Laboratory provides several test panels to provide better service and to our clients and their patients while keeping costs reasonable.
 Below is more information about our fecal and heartworm panels so that you can choose your test wisely.

 - The small animal fecal panels broaden the spectrum of detection for intestinal parasites.
 Please see the download for a detailed reference.
 Fecal Testing

 - Comprehensive heartworm panels improve the sensitivity of heartworm testing with an additional Knott’s test evaluation for the presence of microfilariae.
 This standard is endorsed by the American Heartworm Society and Companion Animal Parasite Council and provides enhanced quality care for your patients.
 Heartworm Testing